 Grants: The Schreyer Honors College awards grants to help offset the costs associated with traveling abroad for study, research, or service.
 Grants are also available to assist with living expenses associated with unpaid summer internships and research.

-Study Abroad: In 2019-20, Schreyer Honors College dedicated \$300,000 to support international experiences for Scholars.
+Study Abroad: In a typical year, the Schreyer Honors College dedicates approximately \$300,000 to support international experiences for Scholars.

 Signature Study Abroad Programs: